America's Most Affordable Seaside Towns Are Perfect For Retirement

 Corpus Christi, Texas is the perfect place to work on your swing

-Located in one of the few states that don't tax Social Security, you'll save money on expenses and keep more of what you earn in benefits, pensions, and other retirement income.
+Located in one of the few states that don't tax Social Security, you'll also save money on expenses and keep more of what you earn in benefits, pensions, and other retirement income.
 Current Results reports 10-year average temperatures with lows of 46 degrees Fahrenheit in January and highs of 96 degrees Fahrenheit in August.
 Conditions like that make the town perfect for year-round golfing at one of several courses available through the Corpus Christi Country Club, Oso Beach Municipal Golf Course, and Lozano Golf Course.
 Alternatively, you could just enjoy the weather on your front porch, since Realtor.com reports the median listing price of a home was $289,450, a full $121,350 lower than the national average.

 While age can come with healthcare concerns, according to A Place For Mom, the cost of assisted living in Port Richey — $3,791 per month — will cost you significantly less than the national average of $4,701, and is even cheaper than the state average.